lalaveine/ds_notes/python_numpy.md

 `np.arange(1, 10)` - generates an array from 1 to 9 with deafult step 1

-`np.array(list)` - transform python list into NumPy array `np.sqrt(number_or_numpy_array)` - calculate square root of number or numpy array `np.empty(10000)` - initialize empty array of `10000` entries `np.sum(numpy_array)` - calculate sum of the numpy array
+`np.array(list)` - transform python list into NumPy array

+`np.sqrt(number_or_numpy_array)` - calculate square root of number or numpy array

+`np.empty(10000)` - initialize empty array of `10000` entries

+`np.sum(numpy_array)` - calculate sum of the numpy array

+`numpy_array.shape` - return number of rows and columns

 ## Random